GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 a_0 = f(0) = \sum_{j=1}^{k} \gamma_j y_j \quad (\text{mod } 2053)
 $$

-This is precisely the formula used by the Schiavinato Cipher.
+This is precisely the formula used by Schiavinato Sharing.
 Once the $\gamma_j$ corresponding to a particular subset of share indices have been computed, recovery of the secret reduces to a weighted sum.

 #### C.4 Practical Considerations

 Computing the $\gamma_j$ from the defining formula requires modular inverses of the denominators $x_j - x_i$.
 While this is straightforward for software, it is undesirable for manual computation.
-Instead, the Schiavinato Cipher:
+Instead, Schiavinato Sharing:

 - treats $\gamma_j$ as non-secret and safe to compute on any device, and
 - provides pre-computed $\gamma_j$ tables for common schemes, so manual users only ever perform multiplications and additions.